fadyehabamer/Shopee-Ecommerce-Website/README.md

 # E-commerce Template
+> Shopee Electronics website using
- Using Flickity.css library for carousels
+- Flickity library for carousels